epinio/docs/docs/howtos/customization/using_custom_service_values.md

 This example assumes that the field value is of a simple type `T`, i.e. `string`, `integer`, `number`, or `bool`.

-Note how the name of the field in the spec does not mention the nature of `bar` as an array.
-The name is essentially the spine to reach the field, regardless of intercalated arrays.
-This may not be fully understood here, however the next example should make it clearer.
+Note how the field name in the service spec does not mention that `bar` is an array.
+Here the name `foo.bar`, in the service spec, describes the path to the field.

 <pre>
 <table>
 <tr>
 <th><code>values.yaml</code></th>
 <th>Service spec</th>
-<th>Use</th>
+<th>CLI usage</th>
 </tr>
 <tr valign='top'>
 <td>